zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** The user should be able to select an 'Add to basket' button wherever the product is visible to add it to the page.

-**Result:** Whether on the store or sponsorship page, or in the product details page of a specific product the user is able to select a quantity from the number input field and then select the add to basket button to add the product to their basket.
+**Result:** Whether on the store or sponsorship page or in the product details page of a specific product the user can select a quantity from the number input field and then select the add to basket button to add the product to their basket.

 ![Image of add to basket button](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/add-to-basket.PNG)